Meet the Pilas crew!

 I am a doctoral student at Oregon State University, School of Psychological Science.
 My current research interests include multiracial/biracial identity development, social cognition, and race-based traumatic stress.
 As a second-generation immigrant, I am familiar with the implications of racial and cultural biases in American society.
 Race-related stress and psychological health care disparities have led to cognitive burdens in ethnic minority populations, which I have witnessed for my father after immigrating from Nigeria.
 With my lived experiences as a bicultural and biracial individual, I intend to utilize my research to further explore how the intersectionality of multiple identities are lived and perceived amongst individuals of various marginalized communities.
 Outside of the lab, I enjoy hiking, running, attending renaissance faires, and playing D&D!

-Freshman Undergraduate
+Undergraduate Researcher

 Michelangelo Mic Arriaza-Silva